Destaq/langstats/README.md

 1. **Clone** or **download** this repository by going to the top right, clicking `Code`, and clicking `Download zip` or clone with HTTPS/GitHub Desktop.
 2. If you downloaded the zip, make sure to unzip it in a location that you will remember (such as `Desktop`, `Downloads`, `Documents`, etc.)
 3. Navigate to the root folder of the program in your terminal.
 For example, if you had it unzipped in your Desktop as `language-statistics`, you'd type: `cd Desktop/language-statistics`.
 4. Type: `python3 -m pip install -e .`.
+Don't forget the `.` at the end!
 This will install the package and make it executable using the information in `setup.py`.

 ### Running the program
 You should know be able to run the command `statistics` from anywhere in your terminal and get the `.svg` file.
 If not, it may be because you are using `zsh` or a non-bash shell, in which case you can follow the instructions [here](####zsh-instructions).